21 Sep 2022 | Insights

 Hybrid Working

-Worldwide there is a relatively new type of workplace; one less commonly visited five times a week between the hours of 9-5.
+Since the Covid-19 pandemic, there has been a shift to a hybrid working model; where offices are no longer visited five times a week between the hours of 9-5.
 In a recent CBRE Future of the Office survey, 80% of large enterprises defined their current and future workplace policy as "hybrid guided flexibility," meaning employees will split their time between home and the office.

 With hybrid models here to stay, one thing that has become continually evident in moving forward is that flexibility is paramount for businesses to succeed.
 Flexibility allows individuals to feel more empowered, find a better work-life balance and get their work done when they are most productive.